egony/cc2652p_E72-2G4M20S1E/firmware/coordinator/README.md

 - DC/DC converter enabled
 - SET_CCFG_MODE_CONF_XOSC_CAPARRAY_DELTA set to 0xFA (from E79-900DM2005S datasheet, but without it oscilator settings not related to hardware)
 - Built for CC2652P1F chip variant (not for CC1352P1F).
 - Default TX power: 20dBm.
+- LEDs are supported

 ### TX power ajust